 Health leadership skills

 Awareness of leadership approaches and sensitivity to the issues affecting the industry, healthcare professionals and consumers.
-The confidence to assume health leadership roles based on competence, strategic knowledge and communication skills.
+The confidence to assume leadership roles based on competence, strategic knowledge and communication skills.

 Career Opportunities